Last updated: July 10, 2023

 The Baltimore and Ohio Railroad Martinsburg shops are one of the few remaining examples of innovative nineteenth-century engineering and industrial architecture.
-Not only is the engineering and architecture important.
-The laborers who worked here played a major role in the first days of “The Great Railway Strike of 1877,” a pivotal episode in American labor history.
+Not only is the engineering and architecture important, the laborers who worked here played a major role in the first days of “The Great Railway Strike of 1877,” a pivotal episode in American labor history.
 The shops sit in a shallow valley along the banks of Tuscarora Creek, in Martinsburg, West Virginia.
-The B&O shop maintenance complex was constructed in 1866 and consists of three buildings: the Machine and Woodworking Shop, the West Roundhouse, and the Car Shop.
+The B&O Railroad constructed the maintenance complex in 1866, consisting of three buildings: the Machine and Woodworking Shop, the West Roundhouse, and the Car Shop.

 Chartered in 1827, the Baltimore and Ohio Railroad was the first public-use railroad in the United States.
 Begun in Baltimore, the ever-expanding tracks reached Martinsburg on May 21, 1842.
 In 1848, the railroad began expanding facilities at Martinsburg making it the central maintenance area between Baltimore and Cumberland, Maryland.
 Construction began with a rectangular engine shed in 1848 on the site of the present shops.
 The purchase of additional acreage occurred in 1852, and with it, the construction of a machine shop for more serious repairs.

 With the onset of the Civil War, the B&O (and consequently Martinsburg) became a strategic target of the competing armies, as the railroad traversed the east-west boundary between the North and South.
-The original Martinsburg railroad shops, roundhouse and depot were destroyed by Confederate troops under the control of Stonewall Jackson in mid-1861.
+Confederate troops under Stonewall Jackson destroyed the original Martinsburg railroad shops, roundhouse and depot in mid-1861.
 After the war, the B&O built the West Roundhouse, Machine and Woodworking Shop, and Car Shop to replace the maintenance facilities destroyed during the war.
 They are all that stand today.

-In 1877, America was experiencing the lowest ebb of a severe economic depression which had been plaguing the country since the Panic of 1873.
+In 1877, Americans experienced the lowest ebb of a severe economic depression which had been plaguing the country since the Panic of 1873.
 The frustrations among the country’s labor force reached an explosive level in July 1877, starting with railroad workers responding to a 10-percent wage cut announced by the four major companies--the Baltimore & Ohio, the Pennsylvania, the Erie, and the New York Central and Hudson railroads.